omega-coder/Blog-hugo/content/post/hacklab-esgi-2019-rookie-web-writeup.md

 // TODO: MySQL connection with "tiix" user and adding a MySQL password...
 ```

-We have a mysql user `tiix` with no username!!.
+We have a mysql user `tiix` with no password!!.

 let's use `gopher` protocol and build a GREAT payload to connect to the database as `tiix` user.